 We realize that some of the products we demonstrate in our classes might be cost-prohibitive for some agencies.
 That’s why we also provide examples of free resources.
 BitPim is an open source, free software tool that you can use to view data on a mobile device.
 We walk you through the steps of downloading BitPim and show you how to use it to get information from a device’s phonebook, calendar, wallpaper, ringtone, memo, text messages, and call history fields.
 We show you how to use the tool to retrieve file system information that can later be parsed with a forensic utility.
 BitPim, while limited to non-smartphone CDMA devices, performs great for “throw-down” cell phones from carriers such as MetroPCS and Cricket, which oftentimes show up in investigations and have limited support from other mobile device data recovery tools.

-We move forward with yet another tool demonstration—Device Seizure, from the Paraben Corporation.
-This tool offers logical and physical data extraction of user data such as call logs, text messages, contacts and photos.
-We also show you how to get to the file system and deleted data.
-You’ll see how the tool can extract user passwords and GPS data points.
-Lastly, we show you how to generate reports that will help you to make sense of the data.
+We move forward with yet another tool demonstration—Lantern, from Katana Forensics.
+Lantern is a very robust tool for acquiring data from iOs and some Android devices.
+It offers logical and physical data extraction of user data such as call logs, text messages, contacts and photos.
+We’ll show you how the tool can even extract some deleted information and GPS data points.
+We’ll also show you how to generate reports that will assist in your investigation.

 SIM (Subscriber Identity Module) cards are those small, portable memory chips that are used mostly in mobile devices that operate on the Global System for Mobile Communications (GSM) network.
 They hold the personal information of the account holder, including phone number, address book, text messages, and other data.
 All of this is vital information for any investigation and you need to know how to access it.
 In this discussion we show you how to analyze a SIM card and document your findings to build your case.